-The Government believes schools are best placed to decide how best to assess what additional provision is required for the individual pupils within their responsibility.
-The school, therefore, is given the autonomy to decide how to allocate this funding.
+The Government believes schools are best placed to decide how best to assess what additional provision is required for the individual pupils within their responsibility, and our principles for the use of this funding are rooted in:

 The literacy and numeracy catch-up premium gives schools additional funding to support Year 7 pupils who did not achieve the expected standard in reading or maths at the end of key stage 2 (KS2).